StatCan/aaw-security-proposal/06-kubernetes.md

 > environment.
 This can be accomplished via a different repository,
 > where the production environment does not have permissions to
 > the dev repository.

+> **Recommendation KUBE-IMG-05**: User namespaces contain image pull
+> credentials which restrict read-only access in Artifactory to:
+>
+> 1. DAaaS kubeflow images repository
+> 2. Repositories assigned to the namespace

 ## Gatekeeper / Open Policy Agent